Doda (singer): 2010–2013: 7 pokus głównych era

 In June 2010, Doda released the English-language version of the first single from her second studio album, "Bad Girls".
 In July, the Polish-language version of the song was released.
 "Bad Girls" became a big hit, particularly in 2011, after the premiere of its big-budget music video, delayed due to the illness of her then-fiancé Nergal, leader of the death metal group Behemoth, who battled leukaemia.
 Doda's second studio album, 7 pokus głównych, was released on 30 May 2011.
 This time Doda presented a brand new electro-rock music style.
 The album was released with seven different covers, each representing different temptation.
 It sold over 30,000 copies, and was certified platinum by ZPAV.
 Songs from the album were also recorded in English, and were meant to be released internationally under the title The 7 Temptations.
 However, the material remains unreleased.
 Only a few demos were either uploaded onto Doda's official YouTube channel or her official website.
 These include "Let's Get It Started", "My Way or No Way", "XXX", and "Singing in the Chains" which earned Doda a 2014 World Music Award nomination for World's Best Song.
-7 pokus głównych was promoted during Doda's third headling tour, The Seven Temptations Tour, which began in May 2011, and lasted a year and a half.
+7 pokus głównych was promoted during Doda's third headline tour, The Seven Temptations Tour, which began in May 2011, and lasted a year and a half.
 "XXX" was the second single released from 7 pokus głównych.
 In November 2011, Doda became a columnist for the Polish edition of Maxim magazine, writing for its first two issues In December, she posed for Playboy USA.

 In February 2012, Doda released the song "Kac Wawa", a theme from the Polish comedy movie of the same name.
 Also in February, Doda won VIVA Comet Award for Video of the Year for "XXX".
 By doing so, she surpassed the record previously held by Tokio Hotel and herself, and became the only artist in the world to win 12 VIVA Comet Awards.
 It was also Doda's fourth Video of the Year award.
 In June, she released a collaboration with her best friend and impersonator Dżaga titled "Twa Energia".
 At the end of 2012, another single from 7 pokus głównych was released.
 It was a collaboration with Polish rap legend Fokus, "Fuck It".
 Its controversial music video with scenes of violence between both artists was banned on TV.
 However, it managed to gain popularity on the internet, and amassed over one million views on YouTube within the first 24 hours of its premiere.
 The last single from the album was the haunty electro-ballad titled "Electrode", released in 2013.